 As a part of the Prince Alfred College (PAC) (est. 1869) community, the Prince Alfred Old Collegians Association (PAOCA) is one of the strongest Associations of its type in the Southern Hemisphere.
 The School is located at Dequeteville Terrace, Kent Town, Adelaide, South Australia on the eastern fringe of the parklands that surround the city.
 The PAOCA has many other sporting Clubs including Badminton, Basketball, Cricket, Hockey, Soccer and Squash.
 PAC has also produced some outstanding footballers.
 VFL/AFL players – Rick Davies, Craig Kelly, Rodney Maynard, Doug Smart, David Pittman, the Russell brothers (Kym and Scott), Bernie Vince, Ed Lower, Nic Lower and Jack Trengove.
 In addition, the School has had numerous others that have gone onto represent the State in the SANFL.

-The PAOC Football Club was formed in 1926 and plays in the South Australian Amateur Football League (SAAFL).
-The Club is the longest running PAOC sporting club having celebrated its 80th year in the 2005 season.
+The PAOC Football Club was formed in 1926 and plays in the Adelaide Footy League (AdFL), formerly called the South Australian Amateur Football League (SAAFL).
+The Club is the longest running PAOC sporting club having celebrated its 90th anniversary in the 2016 season.
 The first captain of the Club was Frank L. Collison and his deputy was M. Paynter.
 In those days the SAAFL (founded in 1911) comprised only one grade (A1).
-Today the SAAFL has 65 Clubs fielding 222 teams in 20 grades.
+Today the AdFL has 69 Clubs fielding 263 teams in 33 grades, catering for both men and women.
 The Club played its first game away at Victoria Park on the 1st May 1926 losing to Marryatville 14.10 to 4.6, 33 people attended the first dinner at the Cathedral Hotel in North Adelaide.
 Since then the Club has continually fielded sides in the competition, with the exception of 1941 when the Club merged with Pulteney to field a side under the name of “Collegians Football Club” for just one season before the SAAFL went into recess for the war.
 The following are some key events in the Club’s history;

 |1928||Upon the establishment of a second grade, the Club requested to go into A2 to be able to compete with old rivals, SPOC who had just entered a team.|